 - Commitment to providing weekly supervisory sessions and additional informal support, including time to observe students directly.

-Field instructors are expected to carry out the following tasks in association with their supervisory role:
+Internship instructors are expected to carry out the following tasks in association with their supervisory role:

-- Develop a learning agreement, in collaboration with the student and School of Social Work faculty field liaison, based on the CSWE Educational Policy and Accreditation Standards Core Competencies, addressing specific educational activities and objectives to be met through the internship process.
+- Develop a learning agreement, in collaboration with the student and School of Social Work faculty internship liaison, based on the CSWE Educational Policy and Accreditation Standards Core Competencies, addressing specific educational activities and objectives to be met through the internship process.

 - Provide at least one hour of individual supervision per week, which can be supplemented by group supervision.